-The Contractor shall submit a manufacturer's certificate of compliance, as required, for each item listed on the Materials Certification List (MCL) included in the Contract documents.
+The Contractor shall submit a manufacturer's certificate of compliance, or test data as required by the Contract documents.
 The Contractor shall submit additional manufacturer's certificates of compliance if required by the Contract or by the Engineer.

 Materials or assemblies incorporated into the project on the basis of a manufacturer's certificate of compliance may be tested at any time, whether in place or not, and, if they do not meet Contract specifications, they may be rejected and ordered removed under Subsection 105-1.11.
 The Engineer may refuse permission to incorporate materials or products into the project based on a manufacturer's certificate of compliance that does not meet specifications.